 We got a little carried away and bought most of the food in the supermarket in Bastardo, found a perfect spot just outside town, had a ourselves a fine picnic lunch then snoozed in the shade.

-A delightful afternoon’s ride, punctuated by a spot in a picturesque village to eat mindbogglingly great ice cream and drink fizzy sugary crap and ruminate smugly on just how perfect life is when you’re riding a bicycle through Italy on a summer’s day and everyone thinks you’re doing this challenging, athletic thing but in fact it’s just one colossal indulgence, eventually brought us to this:
+A delightful afternoon’s ride, punctuated by a spot in a picturesque village to eat mindbogglingly great ice cream and drink fizzy sugary crap and ruminate smugly on just how perfect life is when you’re riding a bicycle through Italy on a summer’s day and everyone thinks you’re doing this challenging, athletic thing but in fact it’s all just one colossal indulgence, eventually brought us to this:

 Basically the only option to go where we wanted was a highway with no hard shoulder and sensibly bicycles weren’t allowed on it.
 So we took the train and managed to get off at the wrong stop by not paying attention.